pavel-bilous/LM3886-bal-no15v/README.md

 # PCB notes:

-All elements are THT type.
+Combination of THT and SMD components is used.

 ![Screenshot](img/pcb.png)